Cosmoglobe/c3pp/README.md

 #### h5map2fits
 Exports a .h5 map signal to a separate .fits file.

+#### output-sky-model
+Creates a full RMS SED plot per frequency given a set of component maps.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.